AugustNing/augustning.github.io/index.md

 My research focuses on computer architecture and systems under (very broadly defined) economics constraints.
 I am interested in how factors such as semiconductor manufacturing, economic trends, and policies/regulations ultimately affect chip and system designs.

 Closer to traditional computer architecture, I am interested in energy and cost efficiency, chiplet architectures, software-hardware co-design ([DECADES Project](https://decades.cs.princeton.edu/)) and sys for ML ([SAIL@Princeton](https://sysml.cs.princeton.edu/index.html)).

-Additionally, I am passionate about building research and student communities.
-I serve on the [Computer Architecture Student Association](https://sigarch.org/casa/) steering committee and I am the graduate liason for [Princeton ACM](https://princetonacm.github.io/).
-I am also a resident graduate student at [Whitman College](https://whitmancollege.princeton.edu/).
-If you're ever in the area or meet me at a conference, please reach out and say hello!

 ***
 <!-- authors, "title in quotes,", *conference in italics*, city, state, country, month year -->